philbort/awesome-self-driving-cars/README.md

 ## TODO
 * The introduction should be limited to one sentence or two sentences, or nothing.
 * The readme file should be divided into several files, perhaps not very urgent.
+* Another format to display the readme file.